Lalitduggal/demo/README.txt

-login to aws account using browser on your laptop:
+Login to aws account using browser on your laptop:
 Once logged in to the aws console:

 # Region selection
 select north virginia region